CyR1en/Voxx/Docs/Final.md

 }
 ```

-However, nothing can stop a client form sending a send message request even without sending a user registration request first.
+However, nothing can stop a client form sending a message request even without sending a user registration request first.
 If this is the case, the server will respond with the following invalid request response:

 ```json
 {